Imprint

 1840

 As a vast ship loses its way in the night-time mist, shattering against the cliffs of Crescombe, North Devon, a daring young artist dives into the murky sea.
-But it's not for heroism he is risking all: something - or someone - is drawing him into those dark, perilous waters . . .
+But it's not for heroism he is risking it all: something - or someone - is drawing him into those dark, perilous waters . . .

 Now